top of page

 Thesis Student Projects

 My lab explores fish-focused questions in the marine and freshwater realm.
-This page features some of the projects New College thesis students are working on.
+This page features some of the projects New College thesis students are working on (which are not limited to fish).

 Alaskan pipefish ecology